 Or do you need to clean the entire system out?

-If you need to clean the carafe and stains on and around the exterior areas of the pot then yes, you can use baking soda to get those areas sparkly again.
-But if you haven’t descaled your coffee maker in years (if ever) then do not consider dissolving the powder in water and turning the machine on.
+If you need to clean the carafe and stains on and around the exterior areas of the pot then yes, you can safely use baking soda to get those areas sparkly again.
+But if you haven’t descaled your coffee maker in years (if ever) then I would not consider dissolving the powder in water and turning the machine on.

 Why You Should Not Descale Your Coffee Maker with Baking Soda

 Baking soda, although great for getting rid of those nasty stains, is not going to work well on a water cycle.
 It can clog many machines, especially those which have mineral deposits in the water lines already, and then you’ve got a bigger problem on your hands.

 Not only that but baking soda is great at cleaning stains and smells but the acid of vinegar or a dedicated descaler is the best at actually breaking apart the calcium deposits and limescale that can slowly accumulate inside the water tubing and on the heating element.

 If you use baking soda and it doesn’t clog up the water intake then you will probably still have mineral deposits that still need to be broken up with a separate cleaning cycle.

 The Better Way to Clean Your Coffee Maker